jswans33/my-full-stack-fastapi-template/utils/pipeline/repomix-output.md

 - Files matching patterns in .gitignore are excluded
 - Files matching default ignore patterns are excluded
 - Content has been formatted for parsing in markdown style
+- Files are sorted by Git change count (files with more changes are at the bottom)

 ## Additional Info